 The Public Engagement with Science Guide is designed to help staff at informal science education organizations, and others who are interested, to develop, implement, and evaluate activities and events that incorporate the multi-directional dialogue and mutual learning at the heart of public engagement with science.

 Engaging publics and scientists at 200 sites nationwide

-The Building with Biology Project is a community of informal science educators, researchers, and scientists dedicated to developing innovative resources, practices and processes to build the capacity of the field to use public engagement with science (PES) activities to extend STEM learning about science, technology, and societal implications through public and scientist dialogue about synthetic biology.
+The Building with Biology Project created a community of informal science educators, researchers and scientists dedicated to developing innovative resources, practices and processes to build the capacity of the field to use public engagement with science (PES) activities to extend STEM learning about science, technology and societal implications through public and scientist dialogue about synthetic biology.

-Through collaboration with informal science education (ISE) institutions and partnering scientists, a physical Building with Biology kit of hands-on activities and programs is being developed to create conversations among publics and scientists about synthetic biology.
-During the summer of 2016, two-hundred (200) sites nationwide will participate in Building with Biology Events and Conversations.
+Through collaboration with informal science education institutions and partnering scientists, a physical Building with Biology kit of hands-on activities and programs was developed to create conversations among scientists and the public about synthetic biology.
+During the summer of 2016, 200 sites nationwide participated in Building with Biology events and conversations.

-AAAS Center for Public Engagement with Science's Director of Meetings and Public Engagement, Tiffany Lohwater, serves as a co-PI on the NSF-funded Multi-Site Public Engagement with Science project.
+Tiffany Lohwater, with the AAAS Center for Public Engagement with Science, served as a co-principal investigator on the NSF-funded Multi-Site Public Engagement with Science project.

-The synthetic biology public engagement project is funded the National Science Foundation (Grant Number DRL 1421179) and is led by:
+The synthetic biology public engagement project was funded the National Science Foundation (Grant Number DRL 1421179) and was led by:

 - Museum of Science, Boston

 - American Association for the Advancement of Science (AAAS)